Contact Reeves Audio Video by Email

 - Dave"

-At an auction at the famous NY Roxy Theater, Dave bought some electronic equipment and a basic metal panel cabinet which were part of the theaters original sound system.
-He laid out the design draft for a console in the style of a broadcast board on a napkin during a lunch.
+At an auction at the famous New York Roxy Theater, Dave bought some electronic equipment and a basic metal panel cabinet which were part of the theaters original sound system.
+On a napkin during a lunch, he laid out the design draft for a console in the style of a broadcast board.
 Using the panel purchased at the auction, he machined holes into it.
-He then sent the panel to his friends, Ollie and Gene, at Audio/Video Studios.
+He then sent the panel to his friends, Ollie and Gene, designers of the world famous Pultec Equaliser, at Audio/Video Studios.
 They painted the panel in their renowned Pultec Blue enamel finish, so the console would match the Pultec gear Dave would install in the studio's equipment rack.
-A meticulous white formica desk was constructed by Dave's long time friend, chief carpenter from the NBC Broadcast Studios.
+A meticulously customised white formica desk was constructed by Dave's long time friend, chief carpenter from the NBC Broadcast Studios.
 It served as the pedestal for the Pultec Blue console trimmed with 2 inch black RCA industrial broadcast knobs, which formed the Control Room centerpiece.

 The "base" of the console consisted of 20 19"rack mounted Altec all tube mic pre-amps that were part of the Roxy auction.
 Nine of the pre amps were used for microphone amplification.
 Three of the pre-amplifiers were used as summing amps for the mixer's three busses.
 Three of the pre-amplifiers were modified by Dave Sarser, by paralleling the output triodes and adding a feedback loop in the circuit to give them sufficient gain and power to output audio up to +24 decibels into 600 ohms to be used as the mixers final stage program buss amplifiers.